binary-manu/arch-ansible/README.md

 Note that this is a _prefix_: when combined with the name of a role to call (i.e. `bootloader`) it should yield something which fully identifies the role.
-For roles stored under role paths, this should be a relative pathname, such as `disksetup/mbr_lvm/partitioning`.
-For roles stored in collections, this should be their fully qualified role name, such as `arch_ansible.mbr_lvm.partitioning`.
+For roles stored under role paths, this should be a relative pathname, such as `disksetup/mbr_lvm/partitioning/`.
+For roles stored in collections, this should be their fully qualified role name, such as `arch_ansible.mbr_lvm.partitioning.`.

 Since the role name is provided at call time, the prefix should contain everything up to it, _including the trailing `/` or `.`_ This is way the